tebl/BulkyMIDI-32/documentation/setting_it_up.md

 One of the more common faults is simply that the display has not been [configured]((#134-display-type)) correctly, but you should also ensure that you remembered to solder in the solder bridges near the display itself (either on the module panel, or directly on the module if you've built a cheaper version of the device).
 Note that while the 1.3" displays are usually marketed as the more common 0.96" *ssd1306*-displays - they have a different chip and must be configured differently to account for this.

-Once everything appear to be functioning, the next exciting step is [getting started](https://github.com/tebl/BulkyMIDI-32/blob/main/documentation/getting_started.md) on using it to play some music.
-The easiest method by far is using a *USB to MIDI*-interface with [ScummVM](https://www.scummvm.org/), if only to verify that it all works by itself before attempting to hook it up to vintage equipment.
+Once everything appear to be functioning, the next exciting step is [getting started](https://github.com/tebl/BulkyMIDI-32/blob/main/documentation/getting_started.md) on using it to play some music - by its very nature, something that'll vary greatly from system to system.
+The easiest method by far when it comes to initial tests on the device, is using a *USB to MIDI*-interface with the [ScummVM](https://www.scummvm.org/) software.
+This is worth doing, even if only doing it to verify that nothing blows up by its own before attempting to hook it up to actual vintage equipment.